biocypher/biochatter-paper/manuscript.md

 By understanding the context of the KG, the exact contents, and the exact spelling of all identifiers and properties, we effectively support the LLM in generating correct queries.
 To illustrate the usage of this feature, we provide a demonstration repository at [https://github.com/biocypher/pole](https://github.com/biocypher/pole) including a KG build procedure and web app, which can be run using a single Docker Compose command.
 The pole KG can also be used in conjunction with the BioChatter Next app by using the `docker-compose-incl-kg.yaml` file to build the application locally.
+A demonstration of this use case is available in [Supplementary Note 1: Knowledge Graph Retrieval-Augmented Generation] and on our website ([https://biochatter.org/vignette-kg/](https://biochatter.org/vignette-kg/)).

 ### Retrieval-Augmented Generation